MicrosoftDocs/visualstudio-docs/docs/sharepoint/featureproperties-element.md

   - "office"
 ---
 # FeatureProperties Element
-  Represents a collection of property values that are included with a Feature when it is deployed to SharePoint.
+  A collection of property values that are included with a Feature when it is deployed to SharePoint.
 After a Feature is deployed, you can access the property values in your code.

 ## Syntax